k--chow/gym_gridworld/README.md

-GridWorld Gym Environment
+## GridWorld Gym Environment
 **********

 GridWorld is a common MDP(Markov Decision Process) used in teaching AI and Reinforcement Learning.
-This is a gym you can import and implement basic algorithms.
+This is an environment you can import and implement basic algorithms.

 ```
 git clone https://github.com/k--chow/gym_gridworld.git